top of page

 Some common questions to ask include:

-If you answered yes to any of these questions, no matter your gender, age, sexuality or race, reach out to someone you trust, call the crisis line, seek medical attention or speak to a police officer.
+If you answered yes to any of these questions, no matter your gender, age, sexuality, or race, reach out to someone you trust, call the crisis line, seek medical attention, or speak to a police officer.
 You are not alone.
+Please call the Shafer Center and ask to speak with a Victim Advocate.
+We are happy to speak with you and answer any questions you have.

 What is rape culture?

+According to Marshall University Women’s Center, Rape Culture is an environment in which rape is prevalent and sexual violence against women is normalized and excused in the media and popular culture (2017).
 Simply put, “rape culture” can be better understood by looking at this as cultural norms; it’s how our current culture talks and thinks about rape and gendered violence.
-This is seen in jokes that are made or when sexual assaults/rape is ignored, normalized and/or minimized (made to seem insignificant).
-Placing blame on the victim of sexual assault is unfortunately a cultural norm response when others are aware of the assault.
+This is seen in jokes that are made or when sexual assaults/rape are ignored, normalized, and/or minimized (made to seem insignificant).
+Placing blame on the victim of sexual assault is, unfortunately, a cultural norm response when others are aware of the assault.

 What is victim blaming?

 A practice where the victim is partially or wholly blamed for their own crime.
-This can be seen when people question what the victim/survivor could have done differently to avoid the crime or what the victim did to “ask for it” .
-For example, when people ask what was the victim wearing, or the individual got too drunk, etc.
+This can be seen when people question what the victim/survivor could have done differently to avoid the crime or what the victim did to “ask for it.”
+For example, when people ask what the victim was wearing, or the individual got too drunk, etc.

 What is sexual consent?